 After all, it’s hard to argue with the fact that sitting down to dinner and bringing that ‘robin egg blue’ box from your suit pocket would be a pretty spectacular moment.
 But, let’s say you took that same Tiffany diamond engagement ring and moved it into a less distinctive box – is the moment really going to be any different?

-The important thing to note here is that Tiffany & Co is an experience.
-While they have an online store, their engagement rings typically require a phone call, and most of the emphasis remains on their bricks-and-mortar stores.
+The important thing to note here is that Tiffany & Co. is an experience.
+While they have an online store, their engagement rings typically require a phone call, and most of the emphasis remains on their brick-and-mortar stores.
 Why?
 Because a large part of the luxury of their brand stems from a classic approach to discussing design details with customers – something we wholeheartedly agree with.
-They offer appointments with a diamond expert, and plenty of opportunities to get to know their rings’ journeys.
+They offer appointments with a diamond expert and plenty of opportunities to get to know their rings’ journeys.

 In our experience, walking into Tiffany & Co. is a little like stepping back into a time that only ever existed on the silver screen of the 20th century.
 There’s a sense of ‘slowing down’, and of being given the time to think – something that the online retailers, so directed toward efficiency and ease, can’t emulate.
 The sales associates are knowledgeable and, most importantly, it’s clear they are dedicated to continuing Tiffany & Co.’s legacy of luxury with every customer.